Contrasting PureCycle Technologies (PCT) & The Competition

 |2.47

-PureCycle Technologies presently has a consensus price target of $24.00, indicating a potential upside of 198.51%.
-As a group, “Plastics materials & resins” companies have a potential upside of 18.03%.
-Given PureCycle Technologies’ stronger consensus rating and higher possible upside, equities research analysts clearly believe PureCycle Technologies is more favorable than its rivals.
+PureCycle Technologies presently has a consensus price target of $24.00, suggesting a potential upside of 208.88%.
+As a group, “Plastics materials & resins” companies have a potential upside of 20.07%.
+Given PureCycle Technologies’ stronger consensus rating and higher probable upside, equities analysts clearly believe PureCycle Technologies is more favorable than its competitors.

 Profitability